 - 1 teaspoon water

-- cinnamon sugar; 1 tablespoon cinnamon and 1/4 cup granulated sugar, optional
+- ¼ cup cinnamon sugar - optional, 1 tablespoon cinnamon and 3 tablespoons granulated sugar

-- Preheat oven to 425 °F. Line a cookie sheet with parchment paper or a non-stick baking mat.
+- Preheat oven to 425 °F. Line a baking sheet with parchment paper.

 - In a small bowl whisk together the egg and water to make an egg wash, set aside.

 - If using store-bought pie crusts, unroll them.
-If using homemade or leftover scraps, lightly flour a surface and roll it out to 1/4 to 1/8 inch thick.
+If using homemade or leftover scraps, lightly flour a surface and roll to 1/4 inch to 1/8 inch thick.

-- Using 1 to 2 inch cookie cutters, cut out as many cookies as possible.
+- Using 1 to 2 inch cookie cutters, a knife, or pizza cutter, cut out as many similar sized cookies as possible.

-- Refrigerated: In an airtight container for up to one month.
+- Refrigerated, in an airtight container, for up to 10 days.

 Metric conversions are calculated automatically.
 I cannot guarantee the accuracy of this information.